Section 6 president responds to Bennett/McQuaid Jesuit postponement

 BUFFALO, N.Y.
 (WIVB) – Section 6 representatives are speaking out after the postponement of Bennett’s Class AA Far West Regional game against McQuaid Jesuit.
 Section President Brett Banker said they will ask the NYSPHSAA Executive Director to declare a forfeit from McQuaid-Jesuit.

-McQuaid-Jesuit had positive COVID-19 tests within the football program and the game was postponed tentatively until Tuesday, according to a release from the NYSPHSAA.
+According to a statement released from Section 6 officials Saturday night, McQuaid Jesuit reportedly had positive COVID-19 tests within the football program.
+The game was postponed, according to a release from the NYSPHSAA.

 Section 6 officials believe that the game should have still been played considering McQuaid still had enough players to field a team in Saturday’s scheduled matchup against Bennett.